Join Over 14,000 Veterans – Get Exclusive Monthly Insights

 Property Tax Break

-Many states offer disabled veterans property tax exemptions, which can save thousands annually.
-For example, resident veterans in Florida with a 100 percent disability rating can receive a full property tax exemption.
-Veterans living in Texas with a 100 percent rating are also eligible for a full property tax exemption with no limits.
+Many states offer property tax exemptions to disabled veterans, which can save them thousands of dollars annually.
+For example, resident veterans in Florida with a 100% disability rating can receive a full property tax exemption.
+Veterans living in Texas with a 100% rating are also eligible for a full property tax exemption with no limits.

 Concurrent Retirement and Disability Pay

-The Concurrent Retirement and Disability Pay program allows retired service members to simultaneously receive military retirement pay and Veterans Affairs compensation.
-You qualify if you have a disability rating of 50 percent or greater.
+The Concurrent Retirement and Disability Pay program enables retired service members to receive both military retirement pay and Veterans Affairs compensation simultaneously.
+You qualify if you have a disability rating of 50% or greater.

 Free Space-A Flights